sonia-auv/Firmware_template/README.md

 You may download MbedOS 5 from here: https://etsmtl365.sharepoint.com/:u:/s/CLUB-SONIA-GTO365/ERkumGq4ajRKpL84vJ7AhXcBgjgsxvdq-JVK0-smLZ5NpA?e=QomwSw

 The mbed OS folder needs to be copied to your .platformio\packages folder in your home dirrectory.
 For example, on windows that would be `C:\Users\sonia-ele\.platformio\packages`.
 On linux that would be `/home/sonia-ele/.platformio/packages`.
 Replace `sonia-ele` your username.

+This procedure should whould only be required once on every computer.